VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

-# Writing DRI Engine Driver for Your GPU
+# Writing DRM Engine Driver for Your GPU

 _Writing a driver of the DRI engine for your GPU._